MaksymDel/xsim/README.md

-# My Research in Cross-lingual Representational Similarity
+# My Research in Cross-lingual Representational Similarity (xsim)

 This repository contains links and codes for the following papers: